uashogeschoolutrecht/function-app-refreshlogging/README.md

 ```

-Both the `clientId` as the `clientSecret` have been added to the to `KV-DENA` key vault.
-These are necessary to get access to the service principal.
-Since we do not want to use these secret identifiers to be part of the script, they need to be read from the vault directly.
-In order to do this we need to give our function access to the vault.
+Both the clientId and clientSecret have been stored in the KV-DENA key vault to avoid exposing sensitive information in the script.
+The function app needs access to the vault to retrieve these secrets securely.

 ### Adding Vault to Function App
-In order to give our function access to the vault we need to manually add this access in the Azure portal.
-First go to the DENA vault and go to the Access policies tab on the left and click on create.
+To grant the function app access to the vault, manual configuration is required in the Azure portal.
+Access policies in the DENA vault must be set up, allowing the function app to read the secrets.
+Specific secrets, such as the `clientId` and `clientSecret` for the Power BI API service principal, are added to the function app's application settings from the vault.
+This ensures that the secrets are read directly from the vault rather than being embedded in the script.
 ![image](https://github.com/ALeemans/function-app-refreshlogging/blob/master/dayly-refresh-info/images/acces-policies.png)
-Select get and list from the Secret permissions pane, this will allow the app to read from the vault.
+Select `get` and `list` from the Secret permissions pane, this will allow the app to read from the vault.
 ![image](https://github.com/ALeemans/function-app-refreshlogging/blob/master/dayly-refresh-info/images/get-list.png)
 Selecte the app you created from the principal list.
 ![image](https://github.com/ALeemans/function-app-refreshlogging/blob/master/dayly-refresh-info/images/select-principal.png)